 Is WireGuard supported on all EdgeRouter models?

 Support depends on your EdgeOS version and hardware.
 Some newer EdgeRouter models have official WireGuard support, while older firmware may require updates or alternative methods.
-Pia edge extension for VPNs: comprehensive guide to setup, privacy features, and performance tips
+Microsoft edge vs chrome reddit: VPNs, privacy, browser performance, and setup tips for Windows, macOS, and Android 2026

 How secure is an EdgeRouter VPN client setup?